kubernetes/website/docs/tutorials/replicated-stateful-application/run-replicated-stateful-application.md

 The script in the `init-mysql` container also applies either `master.cnf` or `slave.cnf` from the ConfigMap by copying the contents into `conf.d`.
-Since the example topology consists of a single master and any number of slaves, the script simply assigns ordinal `0` to be the master, and everyone else to be slaves.
+Because the example topology consists of a single master and any number of slaves, the script simply assigns ordinal `0` to be the master, and everyone else to be slaves.

 #### Cloning existing data

-In general, when a new Pod joins the set as a slave, it must assume the master may already have data on it.
-It also must assume that the replication logs may not go all the way back to the beginning of time.
+In general, when a new Pod joins the set as a slave, it must assume the master might already have data on it.
+It also must assume that the replication logs might not go all the way back to the beginning of time.
 These conservative assumptions are the key to allowing a running StatefulSet to scale up and down over time, rather than being fixed at its initial size.